azedeveloper/NanoCode/README.md

 This is a code editor made with [Tauri](https://tauri.app/), [JavaScript](https://javascript.com) and the [CodeMirror Library](https://codemirror.net/). 📝

+I recommend checking out the [documentation](https://azedev.gitbook.io/nanocode) before using it! 📖

 It was made by [AzE](https://azedev.net/) (me), a Game and Web developer located in Gothenburg, Sweden. 📌

 It is actually my first ever project made with Tauri. 🎉